TomLippincott/ngram/README.md

 Accuracy: 0.773
 ```

-### Data formats
+### Data format for command-line tool

-The commands expect data to be text where each line has the format:
+The command-line invocations expect data to be text where each line has the format:

 ```
 ${id}<TAB>${label}<TAB>${text}